karinsim/Prosperity-by-IMC/README.md

 In Round 1, three products are traded in the exchange: RAINFOREST_RESIN, KELP and SQUID_INK.

 The fairprice of RAINFOREST_RESIN is constant at 10000 according to the market-making bots, but there is some noise around this value due to other bots placing orders below and above this price.
 Market-taking around this constant fairprice has worked very well, but we could further improve our PnL by market-making - placing bids below and asks above this price.
 We also cleared our positions by buying and selling at the fairprice when approaching the position limit.
 This has helped a little, but there was a trade-off between clearing too early (missing out on profitable trades) vs clearing too late (reaching and staying at the position limit for some time).
+With this, we could rake in a stable ~35k profit every round.

 For KELP, we again calculated the fairprice as the one specified by the market-making bots.
 Market-taking and -making around this fairprice worked well.
 We also cleared our positions when it was beyond a certain limit, but made sure to impose a minimum profit of 1 unit against the outstanding orders.
+Even though the algo worked well, since the price fluctuations of KELP was small, the profit was stable but small, at around 5k every round.

 SQUID was highly volatile and had sudden, large spike/drop in prices.
 Based on the hint, we tried different mean-reversion approaches like Z-score and Ornstein-Uhlenbeck process, but found it difficult to correctly identify the signals.
+As a result, our profit from SQUID fluctuated quite a bit.

 </details>

 <details>
 <summary><h3> 🧺 Round 2 </h3></summary>

 In Round 2, the idea of ETF and synthetic was introduced.
 We could trade two PICNIC_BASKETs which corresponded to ETFs, as well as their contents CROISSANTS, JAMS and DJEMBES.
 As a first attempt, we tried to trade the spread between the basket and their underlying synthetic price, trading each spread independently.
 However, since the two baskets have similar contents and are highly correlated, we thought it made more sense to trade them together.
 Some research revealed that with a hedge ratio of ~2, the spread between the two baskets is much more mean-reverting than the individual spread.
 We thus switched to a pair-trading strategy in Round 5, hedging one basket with the other.
-This strategy turned out to work much better across different days in backtesting.
+This strategy turned out to work much better across different days in backtesting, raking in 20~30k of profit each day.

 </details>